 Importer for Contacts picks up where Apple Contacts left off: The app imports Excel files, CSV files and tab-delimited files into Apple's Contacts app with more options.
-As a bonus, it can also save vCard files for the converted contacts rather than importing them.
+As a bonus, it can also create vCard files for the converted contacts rather than importing them.
 Compared with Contacts, Importer for Contacts provides these advantages:

 - Imports Excel files (.xlsx), including embedded pictures

 - Accepts CSV files that Apple’s Contacts app refuses to open